The 1970s—Dialogue, Breaking New Ground

 Citizen Diplomacy

 As well as his discussions with scholars and cultural figures, Ikeda also began to engage in dialogue with political figures during the 1970s.
 This was a time of deep tensions between the superpowers, with the threat of nuclear annihilation hanging over humanity.
-Ikeda describes his wish to do whatever he could to contribute to an easing of the tensions.
+Ikeda expressed that it was his wish to do whatever he could to contribute to an easing of the tensions.

 During 1974 and 1975 he visited China, the USSR and the U.S., meeting with Soviet Premier Aleksey Kosygin, Chinese Premier Zhou Enlai and U.S. Secretary of State Henry Kissinger in turn.